The Catholic University of America

 The Investigations Unit is responsible for conducting investigations and follow up activites into incidents ocurring on University property.
 The Investigative Unit works with the local police department on investigations of all crimes, including felonies that are reported to the Department of Public Safety by members of the campus community.
 The investigative unit maintains departmental records for all criminal and noncriminal incidents, and is responsible for compiling data that is submitted annually in compliance with state and federal crime reporting laws.
 The unit also prepares and distributes safety alerts when a crime occurring on campus represents an on-going threat to the University community.
 In addition to conducting investigations, the investigator responds to requests for pre-employment background checks and works in conjuction with patrol officers and other University departments toward crime prevention on campus.
 Presentations are conducted several times during the course of the year in residence halls and throughout campus for students, staff, and faculty.

-The Communications Center, as part of the Department of Public Safety, is open 24 hours a day, 365 days a year.
-The office is located in 120 Leahy Hall.
-A communication specialist may be contacted from any campus emergency phone or by dialing ext.
+The Communications Center, as part of the Department of Public Safety, receives and dispatches calls for servic 24 hours a day, 365 days a year.
+A communication specialist may be contacted from any campus emergency phone by dialing ext.
 5111 on campus phones.
 If calling from an off-campus phone, dial 202-319-5111, TTY 202-319-5736.
 Communication specialists are responsible for disseminating information to officers, directing calls for police service, coordinating emergencies, dispatching escorts, and monitoring the alarm and access control systems.

-This office, under the direction of the administrative services officer, is responsible for issuing parking permits and Cardinal Cards.
-It is also charged with administering a campus transportation program, including parking enforcement, vehicle immobilization and shuttle bus operations.
-The Campus Transportation Management/I.D.
-Office is located in 121 Leahy Hall and is open Monday through Friday, 7:30 a.m. to 5 p.m.
+This office is responsible for providing customer service for the Department of Public Safety to include issuing parking permits and Cardinal Cards.
+It is also charged with administering the campus transportation program, including parking enforcement, vehicle immobilization, and shuttle bus operations.
+The Public Safety Customer Service Center is located in 121 Leahy Hall and is open Monday through Friday, 7 a.m. to 11 p.m, Saturday and Sunday, 9am to 5 pm.

 Fire Safety Program

 The Catholic University of America provides a comprehensive fire safety program for the protection of the campus community.
-This an aggressive program, which promotes fire prevention while coordinating personnel, electronic, and fire protection systems to ensure effective emergency notificastion and response.
-All fire protection systems are regularly inspected and tested according to the District of Columbia Building and Fire Codes and the International Code Councill (ICC).
-University staff members in Public Safety, Residence Life, Facilities and Environmental Health & Safety (a special department devoted to campus safety issues), are trained and receive continuing education in various area that encompass possible hazards to life, safety and health.
+This an aggressive program, which promotes fire prevention while coordinating personnel, electronic, and fire protection systems to ensure effective emergency notification and response.
+University staff members in Public Safety, Residence Life, Facilities and Environmental Health & Safety are trained and receive continuing education in various area that encompass possible hazards to life, safety and health.
 Professional staff and student assistants who also live in the residence halls, participate in required fire safety training sessions annually, regardless of prior experience.

 Fire Protection Systems

-- Fire alarms are installed in all residence halls as well as academic and administrative buildings.
-Alarm systems report electronically and directly to the Public Safety Communications Center, which monitors activity 24 hours a day, 365 days a year.
+- Fire protection systems are installed in all residence halls as well as academic and administrative buildings.
+Alarm systems report electronically and directly to the Public Safety Communications Center, which monitors activity 24 hours a day, 7 days a week, 365 days a year.

-- Life Safety systems, including all fire alarms and fire sprinkler systems are tested on a regular schedule in compliance with the ICC/District of Columbia Fire Code regulations.
+- Life Safety systems, including all fire alarms and fire sprinkler systems are tested on a regular scheduled basis in compliance with the International Code Council (ICC) District of Columbia building codes, local and international fire code regulations, and The National Fire Protection Association (NFPA).

-- In addition to the independent testing of the life safety systems, various ongoing safety inspections are conducted by professional staff in all structures.
+- In addition to the independent testing of the Life Safety systems, various ongoing safety inspections are conducted by professional staff for all campus structures and facilities.

 Fire Safety Education & Training

-- Instructions outlining what to do in case of a fire and building specific emergency evacuation plans are posted in prominent locations in all campus buildings including, residence halls.
-These procedures are reviewed during required orientation programs, follow-up safety sessions, and fire drill exercises.
-The general building evacuation procedures are available on the Environmental Health & Safety Website at:ehs.cua.edu/manuals/environmental/8-3-fireemergencies.cfm
+- Building-specific emergency evacuation plans are posted in prominent locations in all campus buildings, including residence halls.
+These procedures are reviewed during required orientation programs, follow-up safety sessions, and emergency drill exercises.
+The general building evacuation procedures are available on the Environmental Health and Safety website and may be found by clicking on the link EHS Emergency, and Response Manual.

 - Current policies regarding portable electrical appliances, smoking and open flames (such as candles) can be found studenthandbook.cua.edu.